Comparison

 Frequently Asked Questions

-Retail pharmacies dispense brand-name products from Novo Nordisk and Eli Lilly, which carry manufacturer list prices of $1,000-1,350 per month.
-Pharmacies cannot set prices below their acquisition cost.
-Telehealth providers work with compounding pharmacies that prepare the medication at a lower cost, and the virtual care model has lower overhead than brick-and-mortar pharmacies and clinics.
+Retail pharmacies dispense brand-name products from Novo Nordisk and Eli Lilly, which are sold through pharmaceutical wholesalers at manufacturer list prices, and pharmacies cannot set prices below their acquisition cost.
+Telehealth providers work with licensed compounding pharmacies that prepare the medication through a different supply chain, and the virtual care model has lower overhead than brick-and-mortar pharmacies and clinics.
+Compounded preparations are not FDA-approved.

 Some insurance plans offer out-of-network reimbursement for telehealth services and compounded medications, but this varies widely by plan.
 You can submit receipts from Weight Method to your insurer to check for reimbursement eligibility.
 However, reimbursement is not guaranteed and should not be relied upon when budgeting for treatment.